 The resort town of Ixtapa in the state of Guerrero was founded in the early 1970s by FONATUR (the National Fund for Tourism Development).
 Zihuatanejo, Ixtapa's sister city, is located only four miles to the south and retains the feel of an authentic Mexican small fishing town.
 These twin destinations share a beautiful setting, with the crashing waves of the Pacific to the west and the Sierra Madre mountain chain to the east.
 However, Ixtapa has a modern vibe whereas Zihuatanejo has an old-Mexico feel to it.
 Some of the more popular activities in this area include scuba diving, surfing, and deep-sea fishing.
 Ixtapa has many large resorts to choose from and in Zihuatanejo accommodation run the range from budget digs to ultra luxurious boutique hotels such as the Viceroy Zihuatanejo.

 Acapulco was Mexico's foremost beach destination from the 1950s until it was surpassed by Cancun in the 1980s.
-It has a nostalgic appeal, as folks remember the Hollywood stars who used to vacation here, and the Elvis Presley movie Fun in Acapulco.
+It has a nostalgic appeal, as folks remember the Hollywood stars who used to vacation here and the Elvis Presley movie Fun in Acapulco.
 This remains one of Mexico's most popular resort areas and a favorite destination of spring breakers.
 With non-stop nightlife, great shopping centers, and restaurants, this vibrant port city is bustling 24 hours a day.
 There's more to do than just enjoy the beaches and clubs, however. you can see the now iconic cliff divers perform their death-defying jumps from La Quebrada, or learn about the area's history as an important port during the colonial period at the Fuerte San Diego.
-These are the top things to do in Acapulco, but there are some other activities that you might not expect that you can also participate in here.